-Submission within 6 working days: a 10% reduction for each working day late down to the 40% pass mark and no further.
+Submission within 6 working days: a 10% reduction deducted from the overall marked score for each working day late, down to the 40% pass mark (for UG) and 50% pass Mark (PG awards) and no further.

 Submission that is late by 7 or more working days: submission refused, mark of 0.